 learn more*The birth of Reuben Shipley is celebrated on this date in 1811.
 He was a Black farmer.
 He was born a slave in Kentucky to a white man named Robert Shipley.
 His owner moved to Missouri and brought him along.
 Reuben Shipley married in Missouri; his wife and sons were slaves 30 miles away on […]

 learn more*James Mink was born on this date in 1811.
 He was a Black Canadian businessman.
-From Toronto, Ontario, he was the son of Johan Herkimer’s slave Mink and was a slave himself for some years.
+From Toronto, Ontario, he was the son of Johan Herkimer’s slave, Mink, and was a slave himself for several years.
 He was an extremely successful businessman from Toronto, owning multiple businesses in the 1840s.
 He owned the Mansion Inn and […]

 learn more*The birth of Manuel Lopes is celebrated on this date in 1812.
 He was a Black barber, businessman, and sailor.
 Lopes was born in the Cape Verde Islands of Africa.
 He was enslaved, kidnapped, and brought to America.
 He worked as a sailor in New England, first in Maine and then in the New Bedford area of […]